 Without the protective layer the dentin is left exposed.
 This exposure may cause discomfort or sensitivity.
 Along with sensitive teeth, exposed dentin shows through as a yellow color.
 If you’re looking for a celebrity-white smile, exposed dentin will ruin your pearly white look.

-Reducing acidic intake, increasing dairy product intake (especially at the ends of meals), and visiting the dentist regularly can help to reduce the risks of enamel erosion.
+Reducing acidic intake, increasing dairy product intake (especially at the ends of meals), and visiting your Sarasota dentist regularly can help to reduce the risks of enamel erosion.

 Do you have existing erosion?
 Contact the office of Kenneth M. Schweizer, DDS, PA for more information.